asteroid-lang/asteroid/Using Asteroid.md

     (-2.999999999999999,5.000000000000001)

-### 38. Monte Carlo method
+### Challenge: Monte Carlo method

 > Calculate the area of a circle of radius 1 using the Monte Carlo method.

 The Monte Carlo method is a statistical method of calculating data whose formula is not known.
-The idea is to generate a big number of random num- bers and see how many of them satisfy the condition.
+The idea is to generate a big number of random numbers and see how many of them satisfy the condition.

 To calculate the area of a circle of the radius 1, pairs of random numbers between −1 and 1 are generated.
 These pairs represent the points in the square in the center of coordinates with sides of length 2.
 The area of the square is thus 4.
 If the distance between the random point and the center of the square is less than 1, then this point is located inside the circle of that radius.
 Counting the number of points that landed inside the circle and the number of points outside the circle gives the approximate value of the area of the circle, as soon as the area of the square is known.
 Here is the program.